ovh/docs/pages/account_and_service_management/managing_billing_payments_and_services/how_to_cancel_services/guide.en-gb.md

 Most MX Plan services are linked to a web hosting plan.
 If this is the case and you would like to delete this email option, follow [the instructions in this guide](/pages/web_cloud/web_hosting/activate-email-hosting/#deleting-the-email-solution-linked-to-your-web-hosting-plan).

-**Warning**: deleting an MX Plan will permanently delete all of the data associated with it, and will not result in any refunds.
+**Warning**: Deleting an MX Plan will permanently delete all of the data associated with it, and will not result in any refunds.

 If your MX Plan email solution was ordered independently of any hosting plan, follow [the procedure detailed above](#terminate).